Bestune X80: Overview

 In September 2014, The Besturn X80 Sport was released on the Chinese car with a 155,800 yuan pricetag.
 The Besturn X80 Sport is the sporty variant of the Besturn X80 crossover.
-The Besturn X80 Sport is powered by a 1.8 liter turbocharged inline-four engine producing 186hp and 235nm and mated to a 6-speed automatic transmission.
+The Besturn X80 Sport is powered by a 1.8 liter turbocharged inline-four engine producing 186 hp and 235 nm and mated to a 6-speed automatic transmission.
 The new engine is also offered in the standard Besturn X80 as an option with the same amount of output.

 A facelift for the 2017 model was introduced in 2016, featuring a restyled front end and slightly revised rear with the same powertrain.
 Another update was added in 2018, with the interior now equipped with a 12″ touchscreen integrated with the D-Life 2.0 intelligent system by FAW.
 The D-Life enable the owners to remotely start the vehicle, control the air conditioning and temperature, and turn on the seat heating function via a smartphone app.
 Additionally, the new voice command function can also control functions such as the air conditioning and satellite navigation.
 Other added features for 2018 are a panoramic sunroof, a built-in dash cam, and a power tailgate.